HPInc/kalexa-sdk/README.md

 There are three simple things that you need to follow in order to fulfill the requirements to run your skill:

-- Extend `IntentExecutor` abstract class
+- Extend `IntentHandler` abstract class
 - Override `IntentExector` callback methods.
 - Annotate with the supported annotations: `LaunchIntent`,  `RecoverIntentContext`,  `FallbackIntent`,  `HelpIntent`,  `Intent`, `FulfillerIntent`.

-So, the way it works is basically a combination of `IntentExecutor` callbacks and the Annotations.
+So, the way it works is basically a combination of `IntentHandler` callbacks and the Annotations.

 For instance: When annotating a class with`@LaunchIntent` you must override the callback method `onLaunchIntent`.
 So when a SessionRequest comes from Alexa to your skill, `Kalexa-SDK` will map the Launch Request to the class annotated with `@LaunchRequest` and `onLaunchIntent` of that class will be called.